Zeros of Hecke polynomials arising from weak eigenforms: Background and Notation

 The same phenomenon was discovered by Asai, Kaneko, and Ninomiya \cite{AKN} in connection with the Hecke operators $T_0(n)$ acting on the modular $j$-function.
 To describe their result, we recall an important sequence of modular functions.
 Let $j_0(\tau):=1$, and for every positive integer $n$, and let $j_n(\tau)$ be the unique modular function which is holomorphic on $\H$ whose $q$-expansion satisfies

 Each $j_n(\tau)$ is a monic degree $n$ integer polynomial $J_n(x)$ for $x=j(\tau)$.
 We refer to these expressions as ``Hecke polynomials'', as they satisfy

 Asai, Kaneko, and Ninomiya proved that the zeros of $J_n(x) \in \Z[x]$ are simple and lie in $[0, 1728]$.
-This was accomplished by showing that the $J_n(x)$'s are well-approximated by a damped cosine wave for all $n \geq 2$, which also demonstrates that the zeros are equidistributed in $[0, 1728]$ for $n$ sufficiently large.
+This was accomplished by showing that the $J_n(x)$'s are well-approximated by a damped cosine wave for all $n \geq 2$.

 Recently, in further pursuit of this phenomenon, Ono and the author \cite{GomezOno} proved an analogous result for the sequence of Hecke polynomials arising from the special weight $-10$ \textit{harmonic Maass form}